macropin/django-registration/docs/backend-api.rst

 Specifying the backend to use
 -----------------------------

-To determine which backend to use, django-registration consult the setting ``REGISTRATION_BACKEND``, which should be the full dotted Python import path (as a string) of the class to be used as the registration backend.
+To determine which backend to use, django-registration consults the setting ``REGISTRATION_BACKEND``, which should be the full dotted Python import path (as a string) of the class to be used as the registration backend.
 For example, the default backend provided is in